sjw7453584/cedet/README.md

 cedet
 =====

-cedet 1.1 fork from sourceforge
+cedet 1.1 forked from sourceforge